greg-raven/Uncommon-Sense/_posts/2015-03-31-absolute-power-does-not-exist.md

 ---
-title: 'The primacy of the individual'
+title: 'Absolute power does not exist'
 layout: post
 categories:
     - individualism